Yellow Sam betting coup: Aftermath

 The coup made Barney Curley widely known throughout Ireland and the United Kingdom, and made headlines in many Irish and British national newspapers and television reports.
 To this day, it continues to be listed as one of the greatest betting coups of all time.
 Curley invested his earnings in a stable of horses which he continued to have trained for specific gambles, and in the purchase of Middleton Park House, a mansion in Mullingar, County Westmeath – for which he later ran a raffle of dubious legality (though his jail sentence for illegally running a lottery was overturned on appeal), earning him over £1m.

 Irish bookmakers amended their rulebook following the coup to require that bets of over £100 be placed at least half an hour before the start of the race.
 Bellewstown Race Course itself played up the coup in later years, and in 2005 ran the "Seamus Murphy Yellow Sam 30th Anniversary Hurdle", inviting Barney Curley and Liam Brennan to observe the celebrations.

-Yellow Sam continued to run in other races, and in his autobiography, Curley reported having earned a further £700,000 in bets on the horse before it was retired.
+Yellow Sam continued to run in other races, and in his autobiography, Curley reported having earned a further £ 700,000 in bets on the horse before it was retired.

-Barney Curley again made headlines when four horses linked to him won on 22 January 2014, and were widely reported to have cost bookmakers "millions", with a spokesman for British bookmakers Joe Coral admitting they had cost Coral "a six-figure payout" and estimating "the industry has been hit for something in the region of £2million".
+Barney Curley again made headlines when four horses linked to him won on 22 January 2014, and were widely reported to have cost bookmakers "millions", with a spokesman for British bookmakers Coral admitting they had cost Coral "a six-figure payout" and estimating "the industry has been hit for something in the region of £2million".
 Irish bookmakers Paddy Power "reported losses of more than €1 million".
-This was reportedly just the latest of many successes since the Yellow Sam coup, including a 2010 coup "that netted more than a £1million".
+This was reportedly just the latest of many successes since the Yellow Sam coup, including a 2010 coup "that netted more than a £1 million".